-Wildlife watching hero photo: Grizzly Bears Mating in Jasper National Park – Taken by: Ellen T. Myrås, Canadian Rockies.
+Wildlife watching hero photo: Grizzly Bears Mating in Jasper National Park – Taken by: Ellen T. MyrĂĄs, Canadian Rockies.

 Wildlife Watching in the Canadian Rockies

 While the dramatic scenery of the Canadian Rockies is a big draw, catching a glimpse of the wildlife that calls this area home is a highlight for many of our travellers and Rocky Mountaineer guests.
-Maybe it’s spotting a mama bear with a couple of cubs that’s top of your list, or perhaps hearing the elk bugling during their mating season is what you’re hoping to experience.
-Of course, sightings are never guaranteed, they really are “wild”.
-But, if wildlife watching is top of your list, we’ve put together five top tips for increasing your chances of spotting some of the local fauna on your vacation.
+Maybe it’s spotting a mama bear with a couple of cubs on your list, or perhaps hearing the elk bugling during their mating season is what you’re hoping to experience.
+Of course, sightings are never guaranteed; they are “wild.”
+But, if wildlife watching is at the top of your list, we’ve put together five tips to increase your chances of spotting some of the local fauna on your vacation.

 Book a spring or fall vacation